Wally's Cafe: Joseph L. Walcott

 Wally’s most notable job was as a taxi driver where he would meet James Curley, Boston’s mayor at the time.
 Without the help of the mayor, it would have been impossible for Wally to be granted a liquor license.
-But, seeing an opportunity to win over Black votes in the upcoming election, Curley paved the way for Wally to become the first Black man in all of New England to own both a nightclub, and a liquor license.
+But, seeing an opportunity to win over Black votes in the upcoming election, Curley paved the way for Wally to become the first Black man in all of New England to own both a nightclub and a liquor license.

-When asked why wanted to open the club, Wally gave two reasons.
-Firstly, he wanted a space for black patrons to be able to enjoy live music seeing as no other options were available.
+When asked why he wanted to open the club, Wally gave two reasons.
+Firstly, he wanted a space for Black patrons to be able to enjoy live music seeing as no other options were available.
 The second reason was the potential economic security it offered him and his family.

-Wallcott passed away in 1998 at the age of 101, and his family continue to manage Wally’s Cafe to this day.
+Walcott died in 1998 at the age of 101, and his family continues to manage Wally’s Cafe to this day.
 Over the course of his life, Wally accumulated a multitude of honors from the likes of the City of Boston, Commonwealth of Massachusetts, and the Berklee College of Music.